JoeKnittel/joeknittel.github.io/_posts/2021-01-25-Binder-Enabling-Reproducible-Data-Analysis-by-Leveraging-the-Cloud.md

 ## Overview of Binder

 As we've described earlier, Binder solves the issue of reproducibility by leveraging cloud resources.
-How does this all work?
+So, how does this all work?

 Have a look at the diagram below, and then we'll try to dig into what's going on.

 ![](\images\binderhub.png)